-For 33 years, the 8,000 farmers who form the Bienvenue à la Ferme group have opened their farms to the public throughout France, inviting visitors to eat and even sleep "French farm-style".
+For over 35 years, the 8,000 farmers who form the Bienvenue à la Ferme group have opened their farms to the public throughout France, inviting visitors to eat and even sleep "French farm-style".
 With 4,400 shops, 720 farmers markets and 120 Farmers Drives, you can buy directly farm made vegetables, fruit, cheeses, meats and charcuterie made in Brittany, Auvergne and Normandy.
 Another pioneer, the Chapeau de Paille picking network has welcomed fans of the close to home delivery system since 1985.
 They list fields, orchards and vegetable gardens around Paris and in all French regions.
 Time to grab your basket!

 ...and urban farms

 You don't always need to go to the countryside to meet French farmers, pick apples or fill trays with tempting strawberries.
 In recent years, agriculture has taken root in cities, and urban farms (around 30 in Paris, more than 400 throughout France) are growing massively, including on the roofs of buildings!
 The largest urban rooftop farm in Europe lies on Pavilion 6 of the Parc des Expositions, Porte de Versailles in Paris.
 Seasonal produce includes raspberries, green beans, tomatoes, mini-carrots, herbs and more which fill the gourmet baskets of Nature Urbaine (NU).
 In Nantes, the Agronaute, an urban farm managed by SAUGE (Société d'Agriculture Urbaine Généreuse et Engagée), has been planted in the former MIN (Market of National Interest) and provides gourmet treats with micro-shoots and crops grown in straw bales.
 When locavorism (the trend of locally produced food) pairs with innovation, the fruit of their union tastes even better!

 Choose committed chefs